staubibr/arslab-web/app-gis/readme.md

    - Code gets wanky when layers are on top of each other
    - The issue could likely be fixed by looking at the layer switcher
 3. Let users title their simulation
-4. Let users choose what their simulation object will contain
+4. Allow non-proportional data
 5. Add options to the Settings tab
    - Support for multiple languages
-6. Allow geopackage files as an accepted file format
+6. Allow GeoPackage files as an accepted file format
    - Look into [GeoPackage JS](https://github.com/ngageoint/geopackage-js)
    - For now use [MyGeodata Converter](https://mygeodata.cloud/converter/gpkg-to-geojson) or QGIS to convert .gpkg to .geojson
    - Could also create a [Python script](https://www.geodose.com/2020/06/pyqgis-tutorial-shapefile-conversion.html) for the time being?
+     - **NOTE**: Ensure you use an acceptable CRS when converting a file to GeoJSON
 7. Add a GeoCoder
-8. Integrate with DEVS Web Viewer
-   - Incorporate library of models w/ backend
-9. Introduce spatial analysis tools

 ## Credits and Acknowledgements